pranjalnp1/PSP-final-project/README.md

 Example:
 > This project is a web-based application that allows users to create and manage to-do lists.
 It is built using React for the frontend and Node.js for the backend.

-## Features

-List the main features of your project in bullet points.
-Make it easy for the reader to understand the core functionalities at a glance.

-- Feature 1: Description of feature
-- Feature 2: Description of feature
-- Feature 3: Description of feature

 ## Installation